GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 Photography by Marcus Westberg

-A Maasai ranger (left) and Maasai farmer (right) watch an African elephant that had just raided the farmer's crops during the night.
-The lone individual strides on the boarder of the the farmlands and the Ngorongoro Crater National Park.
-The rangers often work with farmers in the middle of the night to scare off wildlife that come out of the forest to forage for nutritional crops.
+Human-wildlife coexistence officers watch an African elephant that had just raided the farmer's crops during the night.
+The lone individual strides on the border of farmlands and the Ngorongoro Conservation Area.
+These local community officers often work with farmers in the middle of the night to deter wildlife that comes out of the conservation to forage on crops.

 Introduction to Ngorongoro

-The Ngorongoro Crater is a natural wonder.
-From inside, it's difficult to believe that this was an active volcano two million years ago.
+The Ngorongoro Conservation Area is a natural wonder.
+From inside, it's difficult to believe that this was part of an active volcano two million years ago.
 Now, it's the world's largest inactive, intact volcanic crater, and it hosts one of the greatest densities of wildlife in all of Africa.
-Around 25,000 large mammals call this crater their home, including thousands of wildebeest, zebra, eland, and buffalo.
-The crater contains one of the world's highest densities of lions, which thrive on the abundant prey.
-The crater's steep, forested walls act like a natural enclosure, making it difficult for wildlife to enter or leave.
+Around 25,000 large mammals call this their home, including thousands of wildebeest, zebra, eland, and buffalo.
+The NCA contains one of the world's highest densities of lions, which thrive on the abundant prey.

-With large tracts of wildlife habitat and corridors also supporting communal land use, the landscape is porous and remains a particularly critical area for collaboration between protected area and village authorities that seeks to mitigate the risks and negative impacts associated with the illegal wildlife trade.
+With large tracts of wildlife habitat and corridors also supporting communal land use, the landscape is porous and remains a particularly critical area for collaboration between protected area and village authorities that seeks to mitigate the risks and negative impacts associated with human wildlife interactions, including human wildlife conflict.

 Farmlands come right up against the protected wildlife areas in the Ngorongoro Conservation Area.
 Photo by Hans Cosmas Ngoteya/Ngoteya Wild